Everyday Security in an Online World

 Check the From address

-Unfortunately, many email apps hide the From address to begin with, showing only the sender name.
-The sender name is not helpful in determining the authenticity of an email, because it can be anything the sender chooses; it is not validated in any way.
-So, ignore the sender name, and learn how to reveal the From address in your email software — often by resting the mouse cursor over the name, or clicking or tapping it.
+The From address is of particular interest, but many email apps hide it to begin with, showing only the sender name.
+The name is not helpful in determining the authenticity of an email, because it can be anything the sender chooses.
+So, learn where to find the From address in your email software — often by resting the mouse cursor over the sender name, or clicking or tapping it.

 Check where links take you